 Xingyu Huang is a multidisciplinary artist who uses biological and computational systems to create interactive installations, sculptures, video projections, and sound art.
-She reconstructs psychological and physiological states, exploring interspecies communication and the connection between consciousness and the material world.
-Through collaboration with scientists, she integrates experimental materials and electronics into her work, incorporating elements like traditional medicine, plants, bacteria, and weather to evoke the intricate relationships between body, space, and emotion.She earned a Dual Degree in Environment Design and Architecture in Donghua University and University of Edinburgh, and is currently an MFA candidate in Studio Art at the School of the Art Institute of Chicago.
+She reconstructs psychological and physiological states, exploring the connection between consciousness and the material world.
+Through collaboration with scientists, she integrates experimental procedures and electronics into her work, incorporating elements like traditional medicine, plants, bacteria, and weather to evoke the intricate relationships between body, space, and other natural materials.
+She earned a Dual Degree in Environment Design and Architecture in Donghua University and University of Edinburgh, and MFA Fine Art in the School of the Art Institute of Chicago.

 CV